challenge-project/challenge-doc/working-with-relations.md

 ***
 ```

 > !?
 Don't forget!
-If the relation contains various amount of blocks, you may end up with script crashes by calling `Relation[0]` or `Relation[1]` straight away when the block isnt there.
+If the relation contains various amount of blocks, you may end up with script crashes by calling `Relation[0]` or `Relation[1]` straight away when the block isn't there.
 In these cases (therefore you don't have to do it always), check the `Relation.count` value.

 Another reminder, the relation block is **not** a normal block of type `SChBlock`, but `SChRelationBlock`!
-It's similar type to `SChApproxBlock` although instead of exact position and direction, the offsets of these are presented instead.
+It's a similar type to `SChApproxBlock` although instead of exact position and direction, the offsets of these are presented instead.

 So if we want to replace all starts with all finishes (just a theory example lol), we would do: